-Ponte Vecchio is the oldest bridge in Florence, its origin dates back to Roman times but it was repeatedly damaged by flooding of the Arno river, and was rebuilt several times, the bridge crosses the river at the point of least width and is today one symbol of the city of Florence.
-In medieval times, the bridge was made of wood, then at the end of the twelfth century was built a stone bridge with five arches, which was completely destroyed by the terrible floods of 1333.
+The Ponte Vecchio is the oldest bridge in Florence, its origin dates back to Roman times.
+But it was repeatedly damaged by the floods of the Arno.
+Following this it was rebuilt several times.
+The structure crosses the river at its narrowest point and is today one of the symbols of the city of Florence.
+In medieval times it was made of wood.
+Then at the end of the 12th century a five-arched stone bridge was built.
+This was completely destroyed by the terrible flood of 1333.

-After the flood, in 1345 was built a new bridge, probably designed by Taddeo Gaddi or Neri Fioravanti, whose structure was innovative for its time, it had three passes to arch, then on top had a double row of shops.
+After the flood in 1345, a new bridge was built, probably based on a project by Taddeo Gaddi or Neri Fioravanti, whose innovative structure for the time had three low arches.
+Then on the upper part was a double row of shops.

-In 1565 the architect Giorgio Vasari built – on top of the shops who look to the east – the Vasari Corridor – about one kilometer long – to connect Palazzo Vecchio with the private residence of the Medici, Palazzo Pitti.
-In the seventeenth century were added the back room supported by brackets (“sporti”), giving the bridge the current appearance.
-The shops were initially occupied by fishmongers, butchers and tanners, then, in 1593, by order of Ferdinando I – who could not stand bad smells under the windows of the Vasari Corridor, where every day he was to pass – were occupied only by goldsmiths and jewelers.
+In 1565 the architect Giorgio Vasari built the Vasari Corridor, about a kilometer long, over the shops facing east, to connect Palazzo Vecchio with the Medici’s private residence, Palazzo Pitti.
+In the seventeenth century, backrooms were added supported by corbels (or “sporti”) giving the bridge its current physiognomy.
+The shops were initially occupied mainly by fishmongers, butchers and tanners.
+Then, in 1593, by order of Ferdinando I, who could not stand the unpleasant smells under the windows of the Vasari Corridor where he had to pass every day, they were occupied only by goldsmiths and jewelers.

-The three panoramic windows at the center of the Vasari Corridor that can be seen from the west side of the bridge were opened in 1939 on the occasion of Hitler’s visit to Florence, the Ponte Vecchio was the only bridge in Florence that was not bombed by the Germans in 1944 during the Second World War.
+The three panoramic windows in the center of the Vasari Corridor seen from the west side of the bridge were opened in 1939 on the occasion of Hitler’s visit to Florence.
+The Ponte Vecchio was the only one in Florence that was not blown up by the Germans in 1944 during the Second World War.